 "Ay! and go through with it," murmured Eugene.

-He came back after a very short interval in- "Gaffer's out, and his boat's out.
+He came back after a very short interval indeed.
+"Gaffer's out, and his boat's out.
 His daughter's at home, sitting a-looking at the fire.
-But there's some supper getting ready, so Gaffer's I can find what move he's upon. expected. easy enough, presently."
-Then he beckoned and led the way again, and they came to the police-station, still as clean and cool and steady as before, saving that the flame of its lamp-being but a lamp-flame, and only attached to the Force as an outsider-flickered in the wind.
+But there's some supper getting ready, so Gaffer's expected.
+I can find what move he's upon, easy enough, presently."
+Then he beckoned and led the way again, and they came to the police-station, still as clean and cool and steady as before, saving that the flame of its lamp-being but a lamp-flame, and only attached to the Force as an outsider - flickered in the wind.
 Also, within doors, Mr. Inspector was at his studies as of yore.
-He recognized the friends ductor moved him, otherwise than that as he took a dip of ink he seemed, by a settlement of his chin in his stock, to propound to that personage, without looking at him, the question, "What have you been up to, last?"
-Mortimer Lightwood asked him, would he be ${50}$ good as look at those notes?
+He recognized the friends the instant they reappeared, but their reappearance had no effect on his composure.
+Not even the circumstance that Riderhood was their conductor moved him, otherwise than that as he took a dip of ink he seemed, by a settlement of his chin in his stock, to propound to that personage, without looking at him, the question, "What have you been up to, last?"
+Mortimer Lightwood asked him, would he be so good as look at those notes?
 Handing him Eugene's.
 Having read the first few lines, Mr. Inspector mounted to that (for him) extraordinary pitch of emotion that he said, "Does either of you two gentlemen happen to have a pinch of snuff about him?"
 Finding that neither had, he did quite as well without it, and read on.
 "Have you heard these read?" he then demanded of the honest man.